snu-sf-class/pl2015spring/Homework.md

 - If you don't know about Git, start reading articles on [GitHub](https://help.github.com/).
 Especially, read Bootcamp, Setup, Using Git, User Accounts, and SSH sections.

-- For those who are interested, we are going to the [GitHub's guide to classrom usage](https://education.github.com/guide) and the [sandboxing](https://education.github.com/guide/sandboxing) method.
+- For those who are interested, we are going to use the [GitHub's guide to classrom usage](https://education.github.com/guide) and the [sandboxing](https://education.github.com/guide/sandboxing) method.